- 1. Name of the medicinal product

 Other conditions• Oestrogens may cause fluid retention, and therefore patients with cardiac or renal dysfunction should be carefully observed.
 Women with pre-existing hypertriglyceridemia should be followed closely during oestrogen replacement or hormone replacement therapy, since rare cases of large increases of plasma triglycerides leading to pancreatitis have been reported with oestrogen therapy in this condition.• Oestrogens increase thyroid binding globulin (TBG), leading to increased circulating total thyroid hormone, as measured by protein-bound iodine (PBI), T4 levels (by column or by radio-immunoassay) or T3 levels (by radio-immunoassay).
 T3 resin uptake is decreased, reflecting the elevated TBG.
 Free T4 and free T3 concentrations are unaltered.
 Other binding proteins may be elevated in serum, i.e. corticoid binding globulin (CBG), sex- hormone-binding globulin (SHBG) leading to increased circulating corticosteroids and sex steroids, respectively.
 Free or biological active hormone concentrations are unchanged.
 Other plasma proteins may be increased (angiotensinogen/renin substrate, alpha-1-antitrypsin, ceruloplasmin).• HRT use does not improve cognitive function.
 There is some evidence of increased risk of possible dementia in women who start using continuous combined or oestrogen-only HRT after the age of 65.• Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.• Women who may be at risk of pregnancy should be advised to adhere to non-hormonal contraceptive methods.

 Pregnancy:Femoston is not indicated during pregnancy.
-If pregnancy occurs during medication with Femoston, treatment should be withdrawn immediately.Data based on an assumed large number of exposed pregnancies indicate no adverse effects of dydrogesterone on the foetus.The results of most epidemiological studies to date relevant to inadvertent foetal exposure to combinations of oestrogens and progestagens indicate no teratogenic or foetotoxic effect.
+If pregnancy occurs during medication with Femoston, treatment should be withdrawn immediately.The results of most epidemiological studies to date relevant to inadvertent foetal exposure to combinations of oestrogens and progestagens indicate no teratogenic or foetotoxic effect.
+There are no adequate data from the use of estradiol/dydrogesterone in pregnant women.

 Lactation:Femoston is not indicated during lactation.